This article describes how to integrate WebLogic Server in the latest supported version of Eclipse IDE for Java EE Developers.

 Expand Oracle, select Oracle WebLogic Server Tools, and click on Next.

 It will then go off and get a bunch of files including the Oracle Enterprise Pack for Eclipse (OEPE).
 You will need to accept the OEPE license agreement to finish the installation.
+The installation will continue in the background.
+Click on the progress bar in the lower right order to wait for it to complete.
+Eventually it will complete and ask if you want to restart Eclipse.
 Eclipse needs to restart to adopt the changes.

 If you want to access the server remotely, you will need to enter the computer name; otherwise using localhost is sufficient for local access.
 Click Next.

-On the next screen, browse to the directory where you created the domain using the WLS Configuration Wizard.
+On the next screen, browse to the directory where you created the domain using the WLS Configuration Wizard (you can also click on the button to select from known domains).
 Click Next and Finish.

 You can double-click on the new server entry that you just created to bring up a window for the server.
 Click on “Open Launch configuration” to configure any options that you want while running the server and then click OK.